Things to Do in Olympic National Park in Winter (+ Helpful Tips for Visiting)

 (And another NP sign, too!)

-I also recommend stopping in at the Lake Crescent Lodge if you're visiting in early winter.
+I also recommend stopping in at the Lake Crescent Lodge.
 The historic lodge dates back to 1915, and sits on a quiet bit of lakeshore.
 It's a popular base for hiking, fishing, and boating during the summer, but remains open through the fall and early winter, too.
-(Operating dates are usually from April through January 1.)
+(Operating dates are daily from April 25-December 31, 2024, and then on weekends only from January 3-April 21, 2025.)

 If you're visiting during a time when the lodge is open, you can stop for breakfast, lunch, or dinner in the Lake Crescent Lodge Dining Room.
 (Or, if you visit between meal times like I did, you can always grab a coffee or adult beverage from the bar, and enjoy it in the cozy lobby or attached conservatory.)